-DEFAULT - Failure to repay a Federal loan, effective when a student is delinquent 270 or more days.
+DEFAULT - Failure to repay a federal loan, effective when a student is delinquent for 270 or more days.

-DEFERMENT - An entitlement which allows a student to temporarily postpone payments for a variety of reasons including unemployment, disability and returning to school.
+DEFERMENT - An entitlement that allows a student to temporarily postpone payments for a variety of reasons, including unemployment, disability, and returning to school.

-DELINQUENCY - A student is considered to be delinquent on a student loan if payments are not made on time and are overdue.
+DELINQUENCY - A student is delinquent on a student loan if payments are not made on time and are overdue.
 Delinquency can adversely affect a student's credit rating and history.